paulzay/paulzay/README.md

 My areas of interest are:
 - Full Stack Web Development
-- Mobile Development with Flutter
+- Mobile Development with Flutter & Kotlin

 **Languages I use**